immregistries/EHR-Sandbox/EHR-Sandbox-Ui/README.md

 # EhrSandboxUi

 This angular application is the frontend of the EHR sandbox, alongside the EHR-Api backend.

-To change the base URI of the API modify the constructor in [src/app/_services/settings.service.ts](src/app/_services/settings.service.ts)
+To change the base URI of the API :
+ - when using `ng serve` to run the server, edit [src/environments/environment.ts](src/environments/environment.ts),
+- for production mode edit [src/environments/environment.ts](src/environments/environment.prod.ts)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.